FHIRBUFF/fhirbuff-proto/README.md

     $ cd fhir-buff/src
     $ ./compile.sh

-The resulting Javs, C#, Python, etc.. code is saved in src/bin.
+The resulting C++, Objective C, C#, Java, and Python code is saved in src/bin.